-IPMI module attains management of the server system according to the IPMI2.0 standard.
-The Functions of the IPMI module include:
+IPMI module realizes management on server system according to IPMI2.0 standard.
+Functions realized by IPMI module include:

-System real-time monitoring
+- System real-time monitoring

-Provides the alarming report, alarming indication and start system self-protection in the event of fault detection.
+It could realize alarming report, alarming indication and self-protection of startup system, when there's any fault detected.

-System remote control
+- System remote control

-Provides management requirements such as remote power-on/off, and business system reset via command lines and Web.
+It could realize management requirements such as remote power-on/off, and business system reset etc. via command lines and Web.